 The best CMS are user-friendly and highly intuitive, allowing you to manage and make changes to your website, without any coding knowledge at all.

 This is different from a website builder, which enables you to adjust the look and feel of your website using something like a drag-and-drop editor.
 A CMS on the other hand, allows you to control aspects of the design of your website, but with a greater focus on how content is managed in the backend.

 A CMS is a fundamental requirement for managing a successful website.
-Many CMS come with built-in features and tools which enable you to manage crucial aspects of your website, such as SEO, mobile-page speed, and e-commerce shops.
-Other CMS, such as WordPress, provide access to a wealth of additional features through the use of ‘plugins’.
+Many CMS come with built-in features and tools which enable you to manage crucial aspects of your website, such as SEO, blogging, mobile-page speed, and e-commerce shops.
+Other CMS platforms, such as WordPress, provide access to a wealth of additional features through the use of plugins and widgets.